opensourceame/trim-template/README.md

-# Skimpy
+# Trim-Template

-Skimpy is an HTML templating engine for Python inspired by [Ruby's Slim template engine](https://github.com/slim-template/slim).
+`trim-template` is an HTML templating engine for Python inspired by [Ruby's Slim template engine](https://github.com/slim-template/slim).
-The objective behind Skimpy is to simplify template syntax to a minimal format that, like Python itself, makes use of indentation to indicate how blocks of code should be interpreted.
+The objective behind tmpl is to simplify template syntax to a minimal format that, like Python itself, makes use of indentation to indicate how blocks of code should be interpreted.

 #### Example Template